JStateson/BoincTasksTempReader/README.md

 information to BoincTasks.

 The folder SystemdService has an install script that creats a sevice to run the program on startup.
-However, you must first run "sudo systemctl start boinctasks_temps"

-Before it will start up on boot.
+You must first run  "sudo systemctl start boinctasks_temps" Before it will start up on boot.

 Before installing the service you should run the scripts in the "NonService" folder to verify you have all the required files.
 There are readme's in each folder.
 Suggest you create a "temp" folder and download the entire "zip" into it.
+The install puts files into a bt_bin folder

+On occassion (stuck GPU), the NVidia driver asks for a reboot.
+This is tracked and a GPU stop running is issued to boinc.
+A text message or email can be sent if you run the configure script before running the install script.